 Section 2 Membership Dues: Shall be per Person (single) or per Family for each year of membership.
 Persons joining on or after July 1st shall have their dues prorated to 50% of the annual fee.
 New members joining after October 31st shall pay full dues for the following year.
 Family Plan includes an individual and spouse and their immediate children ages 12 through 17.
 Membership dues for the year shall be waived for active charter members and active club officers, i.e., President, Vice President, Secretary and Treasurer.

 Section 3 Active membership shall be limited to persons 18 years of age or older.
-Members must be in good standing in the club for a period of six months before being eligible to serve as an officer of the club.
+Members must be in good standing in the club for a period of six months before being eligible to serve as officers of the club.

-Section 5 Termination of membership for conduct prejudicial to the welfare and prestige of the BCDC may be made by a unanimous vote of the Board of Directors.
-The Board of Directors must first receive a written complaint, then investigate the charges including providing the accused an opportunity to testify.
-The member will be notified of the decision of the Board of Directors which shall be by secret ballot.
-The decision of the Board of Directors may be appealed by the accused to the general membership.
+Section 5 Termination of membership for conduct prejudicial to the welfare and prestige of the BCDC may be made by a unanimous vote of the Executive Committee.
+The Executive Committee must first receive a written complaint, then investigate the charges including providing the accused an opportunity to testify.
+The member will be notified of the decision of the Executive Committee which shall be by secret ballot.
+The decision of the Executive Committee may be appealed by the accused to the general membership.
 The member will be notified of the final results of the appeal and the membership roster will be adjusted accordingly.
 No further appeals will be allowed.

 Section 6 The club from time to time may sponsor annual “seeded” hunts, typically one in the spring (around June) and the other in the fall (around October).
 The BCDC shall fund these “seeded” hunts from monies taken in from the monthly fund raising activities, from member donations and from the assessed hunt fee.
 A minimum standard hunt fee of $50.00 (subject to change) shall apply to participate in any such “seeded hunt” sponsored by the BCDC.
 Club members may earn a “credit” by participating in the monthly fund raising activities of the club and/or by making donations to the club sponsored hunt.
 A “credit” of $1.00 (one dollar) will be given for every $1.00 (one dollar) spent by the member on fund raising activities and/or member donations to the BCDC seeded hunt, subject to a maximum total credit of $30.00 per hunt and shall be applied as a reduction to the standard hunt fee.
 Credit for donations of “silver or gold” coins shall be based on the current spot/melt value of the coin(s) donated as shown by Coinflation.
 The value for donations of other than coins shall be based on a reasonable estimate of value made by the President and Treasurer (subject to a maximum credit of $30.00).
 Credits earned from January through May shall be applied as a reduction to the cost of the Spring Hunt.
 Credits earned from June through September shall be applied as a reduction to the cost of the Fall Hunt.
 Members who cannot attend the Spring Hunt, for any reason whatsoever, may carry over all credits earned (subject to a maximum total credit of $30.00 for application to the Fall Hunt.
 All credits earned in one calendar year must be used on that years “seeded” hunts and cannot be carried over to subsequent years.
 At year-end, all member credit balances will be reduced to zero with no carry-over to subsequent years.